chuckrfields/Password-Generator/README.md

 ## The Task

-This application helps a user generate a random password based on criteria they’ve selected by modifying starter code.
+This application allows a user to generate a random password based on criteria they’ve selected by modifying starter code.
 This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript code.
 It is responsive, ensuring that it adapts to multiple screen sizes.

 The password can include special characters.
 If you’re unfamiliar with these, see this [list of Password Special Characters from the OWASP Foundation](https://www.owasp.org/index.php/Password_special_characters).